killabayte/custom-node-red-docker/README.md

 ## 1. **package.json**

-   - Change the node-red version in package.json (from the docker-custom directory) to the version you require
+   - Change the node-red version in package.json (from this directory) to the version you require
    - Add optionally packages you require

 ## 2. **flows.json**